US judge blocks Trump order on sanctuary cities

 “The Constitution vests the spending powers in Congress, not the president, so the order cannot constitutionally place new conditions on federal funds,” he said.

-Dave Cortese, president of the Santa Clara County Board of Supervisors, said in a statement the decision had dealt a “major setback” to the politics of fear.
+Dave Cortese, president of the Santa Clara County Board of Supervisors, said the decision had dealt a “major setback” to the politics of fear.

 “Millions of people across the country can continue to receive essential medical care, go to school and remain active members of their communities without fear that their local governments are being forced to work against them, rather than for them,” he added.